coni2k/SS/Notes.md

 now its possible to use readonly property by default - check objects!

 ---
-OK;
-.
-Update assign type in case of successful update
-.
-Error message panel reserve its space

----
-bir availability assign edildiginde (false) oldugunda, gruptaki diger squarelerin yeni availabilit listelerine o rakam ekleniyor olabilir..? ama sonra nasýl çýkaracaðýz?
+bir availability assign edildiginde (false) oldugunda, gruptaki diger squarelerin yeni availability listelerine o rakam ekleniyor olabilir..? ama sonra nasýl çýkaracaðýz?

 ---
 try to use a profiler (eaqutec?) to see that how many times functions being called (especially set availability etc.)